DLR-SC/KnowledgeFinderWebservice/README.md

-# KnowledgeFinder Webservice
+# KnowledgeFinder Webapp

-The KnowledgeFinder webservice is part of the [KnowledgeFinder](https://github.com/KnowledgeFinder/) project.
+The KnowledgeFinder Webapp is part of the [KnowledgeFinder](https://github.com/KnowledgeFinder/) project.

 ## Description

+The KnowledgeFinder Webapp contains a Liferay webservice and a Liferay portlet.

-The Liferay Webservice for the project KnowledgeFinder provides a webservice which reads the information contained in the [KnowledgeFinder Dataimport](https://github.com/KnowledgeFinder/knowledgefinder-dataimport) and supplies it in JSON format with the user permissions (Roles).
+The Liferay webservice for the project KnowledgeFinder provides a webservice which reads the information contained in the [KnowledgeFinder Dataimport](https://github.com/KnowledgeFinder/knowledgefinder-dataimport) and supplies it in JSON format with the user permissions (Roles).

+The Liferay portlet provides a user interface to access the webservice.
+It allows to search and explore the information.

 ## Related projects